 No matter what your chosen field, establishing your expertise is a sure way to build your brand and land more clients.
 In the social media world, there are plenty of ways to establish your identity as an expert in your field and show off what you know.

-From posting short videos on YouTube and sharing them on Facebook and Twitter to writing authoritative articles and white papers for professional social media sites, there are endless ways to showcase your expertise and build your brand.
+From posting short videos on YouTube and sharing them on Facebook and Twitter to writing authoritative articles and white papers for professional social media sites and making your own social media report template, there are endless ways to showcase your expertise and build your brand.
 The more you post, the greater your voice will become, and that can be good news for your freelance business.

 The world of work is changing rapidly, and that is a good thing for the nimble.
 If you are a hard worker, a fast learner and have the ability to change, you can turn the changes in the modern workplace to your advantage – and have a great time doing so.